boldchains/node-api-server/README.md

 # Assumptions
-1. Drones' geo locations and speed are received every seconds
+1. Drones' geo locations and speed are received asynchronously
-2. Each Drone is sending its data at own rate; i.e. not all Drones' data is received at the same time
+2. Each Drone is sending its data at its own rate; i.e. not all Drones' data are received at the same time
 3. A dashboard looks like:
 #### Dashboard: Drones